Docker Networking

 5️⃣ Macvlan Network

-• Containers look like real devices to the external network.
+• Containers appear as physical machines to the external network

 -o parent=eth0 pub_net